 Part of personalizing the experience is meeting customers where they are, even if the first visit was on a mobile device and the second was to your website from a desktop computer.
 The right search as a service platform should be able to use authenticated data to remember that user and what content they’ve already interacted with.

-And each experience is relevant, because they all operate from the same single source of truth (that is, the unified search we spoke about before).
+This capability is important because each experience is relevant.
+They all operate from the same single source of truth (that is, the unified search we spoke about before).

 Easily Design Seamless UX

-A good user experience is one that’s rich with information, and not just a string of search result blue links.
+A good user experience is one that’s rich with relevant information, and not just a string of search results represented as blue links.
 The right search as a service platform offers flexible frameworks to design site search interfaces to help your user find their answer fast.

 How Does Search as a Service Work?

-How does this work from a business perspective?
+How does cloud computing for search work from a business perspective?
 Search as a service vendors offer their services through a pay-as-you-go contract — another way to view this is a monthly subscription where you only pay for what you use.

 Upon agreement and contract signing, the service provider offers one or more APIs that the client company can connect to the content platforms that they wish to make searchable.